cagdaskarabulut/nextPractice-Adminpanel/README.md

 This gives you more flexibility to integrate the admin panel into your existing layouts or add custom elements around it.

 > **Note**: The AdminPanel component includes all necessary styles internally, so you don't need to import any additional CSS files.
 The dark blue theme will be automatically applied to ensure a consistent look and feel across all projects.

+## Supported Databases

+Easy-AdminPanel supports the following database systems:

+- **PostgreSQL**: Full support for all features
+- **MySQL**: Full support for all features
+- **MSSQL (SQL Server)**: Full support for all features

+The database type is automatically detected from the connection string.
+If you need to specify it manually, you can use the `databaseType` prop.

 ## Integration with Your Next.js Project